xbach/docs/trezor-user/recovery.rst

 What happens if I forget my PIN?
 --------------------------------

-If you forget your PIN, you can reset it using the recovery process described below (you don't need to get new device, you can use the original one).
+If you forget your PIN, you can reset it by wiping your TREZOR :doc:`in advanced settings<advanced_settings>` and using the recovery process described below.

 Recovery process
 ----------------